Teng-Qiu-Clustering/Fast-LDP-MST-Clustering-IEEE-TKDE-2022/README.md

 parameters: K and eta.
 Parameter K is used as an early termination condition for the number of nearest neighbors; Parameter eta is used as a constraint for the cluster size.
 Note that in this study, we do not regard cluster number as a parameter.
 For each dataset tested in all of the above figures, we fixed the two parameters k and eta to their emperical values (being log2(N) and 0.018*N, respectively) without careful tuning.
+In the following, we will the influence of different values of k (with eta being fixed).

  ![Fig.4](https://github.com/Teng-Qiu-Clustering/FastLDPMST/blob/main/CompareFastLDPMST_and_DP_with_diff_parameters.png)
 **Fig.4**: Comparison between FastLDPMST and DP (density-peak-based clustering) with different values of k (ranging from 7 to 100 with a step of 1).
 See examples in Fig. 5.